m-Py/minDiff/README.md

 172.5658 172.3694 172.2292
 ```

 Note that there were missing values in the variable `survey$Height`.
-This is given out as a warning by `createGroups()`, but it will still return a result (and simply disregards the missing case).
+This is given out as a warning by `createGroups()`, but it will still return a result (and simply disregards the missing value in the variable height).

-### Considering categorical variables
+### Considering categorical criteria

 We may not only wish to minimize differences with regards to age or height, but we might want to create equal gender ratios in all dormitories.
-Let's check how well the assignment that only considered age did in that regard:
+Let's check in what ratios our previous group assignment resulted:

 ```S
 > table(equal$newSet, equal$Sex)